SIGN IN

 At ATTIKA, we see cold plunging differently.

-It is not about pushing to the very edge.
+It is not about pushing to the edge.

-Research suggests that women’s cold sensitivity is higher.
-They often report feeling colder than men and may have lower skin temperatures during cold exposure.
-Female thermal responses can also fluctuate through menstruation, pregnancy, perimenopause and menopause.
+Research suggests women are often more sensitive to cold.
+Many report feeling colder than men and may experience lower skin temperatures during cold exposure.
+Hormonal changes during menstruation, pregnancy, perimenopause and menopause may also influence how cold feels.

 This does not mean women cannot cold plunge.